centino90/carcrasher/README.md

   ![Alt Text](assets/images/theMidnightMap.png)

 ### Gameplay and Controls

   * Goals: Reach high survivability (higher than your previous records) and Buy all cars.
   * User Skills: evasion skills, resource control, fast reaction, and fast eye detection.
   * Items and power-ups: This game has a total of four (4) consumables items: 1.
 Booster - respawns every 15 seconds which allows you to avoid collision while your speed is increased.
 2. Healthbox - respawns every 25 seconds which increases your health to one hundred percent (100%) if hitted.
 3. Hourglass - respawns 5 instances every 6 seconds which increases your timer to allow you to survive longer.
 4. Star - respawns every 5 seconds which serve as your money in game.
   * Progression and Challenge: The game mechanics never changes, but the terrain does.
 There are three (3) maps which you could choose but has similar difficulties.
   * Losing: There are 2 lost cases in this game.
 First is when your HP goes to 0.
 Second is when you run out of time.
 The timer starts at 1 minute and decrements every second.

+  **The users can either tap the keyboard keys A and D or the arrow keys Left and Right to move left and right.
+Tap the G keyboard key to activate booster if you found one.**

 ### Technical Description

   This game is very compatible with desktop set-ups and is recommended to be played there.
 This game is also playable in mobile devices but is not recommended.